 5. New York City, New York

-New York City boasts the oldest and biggest St. Patrick’s Day parade in the U.S – this parade actually started before the Declaration of Independence was even signed and is so long that it goes on from 11am until 5pm.
-Visitors to the city can also take a St. Patrick’s Day themed walking tour of lower-Manhattan and learn about the contribution Irish immigrants made to the city, participate in a glass-blowing workshop to make your own beer mug, visit the Irish Arts Center’s Irish extravaganza and, of course, grab something to eat at one of the city’s many Irish restaurants.
+New York City boasts the oldest and biggest St. Patrick’s Day parade in the U.S – this parade actually started before the Declaration of Independence was even signed and is so long that it goes on from 11am until 4:30pm.
+Visitors to the city can also take a St. Patrick’s Day themed walking tour of lower-Manhattan and learn about the contribution Irish immigrants made to the city, visit the Irish Arts Center’s Irish extravaganza and, of course, grab something to eat at one of the city’s many Irish restaurants.

 6. Savannah, Georgia